jado30/car-market-website/README.md

 # car-market-website
 A responsive car marketplace website built with HTML, CSS, and JavaScript.

+## 🚗 Features
+- Browse and view car listings
+- Search and filter cars by brand or price
+- Responsive design for mobile and desktop
+- Interactive UI elements with JavaScript

+## 🛠️ Technologies Used
+- HTML5
+- CSS3
+- JavaScript (Vanilla JS)
 ## 🖼️ Project Preview

 ### Login And Signup Pages